PrzemekKozakQA/Memento-Flask-application/README.md

 │── app - the main project directory
 │    ├── app.py - the main application file containing instructions for endpoints and application configuration │    ├── helpers.py - the file contains methods separated from the app.py for better code readability │    ├── memento.db - SQLite database file that stores data entered by users.
-It contains two tables: users and words │    ├── requirements.txt - the file contains a list of libraries that must be downloaded for the application to run │    ├── templates - the directory containing the files from which the application's web pages are rendered │    └── static - the directory with files necessary for the application frontend
+│    ├── requirements.txt - the file contains a list of libraries that must be downloaded for the application to run │    ├── templates - the directory containing the files from which the application's web pages are rendered │    └── static - the directory with files necessary for the application frontend